teolandon/tmux-hackernews/README.md

   for easy implementation of more than 30 headlines.
 * Pulling headlines from other news sites or at least pages of ycombinator.
 * Reload keybind?
-* Custom time period to traverse through all headlines.
 * Got any new ideas for features?
 Leave them as an enhancement in the Issues page!

 ## Credits
 This plugin is heavily inspired and modeled after